manuelmontenegro/while_parser_api/README.md

 ```

 The body of the HTTP request has to contain the parameter `while_code` associated with the source code of the while program to be parsed.
+Optionally, a `cfg` parameter can be set to `true` in obtain a Control Flow Graph of the main program.
+If `cfg` is not set (or set to a value different from `true`) the AST of the whole program would be returned.

 It returns a JSON object with the following fields:

 * `ok`: It takes the value `true` of `false` and indicates whether the parsing was successful or not.
 * `body`: In the case in which `ok` takes the value `true`, this field contains the JSON representation of the program (see the description below)
+* `start_label`: If the `cfg` parameter is set to `true`, this field would contain the label of the initial block of the program.
 * `msg`: In the case in which `ok` is bound to `false`, this field contains a string with the corresponding parser error.
 * `line_no`: In the case in which `ok` is bound to `false`, this field contains the line number in the input source code in which parsing failed.